-By Steven Knorr and Nick Richwagen
+By Nick Richwagen

 Livy is known as a moralizing historian, and in his War with Hannibal (History of Rome: Books XXI-XXX) his belief in Roman values shows in his narration.
 Livy believed that human character and the moral character of history outweighed historical accuracy.
 Livy was interested in stories of right and wrong and the triumph of virtue.
 He highlighted heroic Roman leaders and singled out their virtues, such as with Quintus Fabius, who nobly delayed the Carthaginian advance through Italy to buy the Romans time.
 Livy valued Roman virtues such as piety, bravery, and honor, and condemned weaknesses of character as leading to ruin.
 Like any pious Roman, he placed great stock in omens.
 Numerous omens exist in Livy’s history, both good and bad, that foreshadow events to come.
 Livy’s writing is best understood through a deeply moralistic, pious lens.